Company Logo - Home Link

 (13) Charleston County Courthouse 84 Broad Street

-The Charleston County Courthouse is one of the most significant buildings in South Carolina as it served at the provincial capital for the state when it was still a British colony.
+The Charleston County Courthouse is one of the most significant buildings in South Carolina, as it served as the provincial capital for the state when it was still a British colony.

-The first building was in 1753 and it was here in 1776 that the first public reading in the colony of the Declaration of Independence took place on the second story balcony overlooking Meeting Street.
+The first building was in 1753, and it was here in 1776, the first public reading in the colony of the Declaration of Independence took place on the second-story balcony overlooking Meeting Street.

-The first building was destroyed by a fire that occurred towards the end of the Revolutionary War and a new building was erected in 1792.
+The first building was destroyed by fire towards the end of the Revolutionary War, and a new building was erected in 1792.

-Note: Before entering you must inquire at the entrance whether the building is open to the public because sometimes private events are happening.
-If it is open, you will have to pass through security screening by guards at the door.
+Note: Before entering, you must inquire at the entrance whether the building is open to the public because sometimes private events happen.
+If it is open, you must pass through security screening by guards at the door.

 Look across the street to the southwest corner of the Four Corners of Law.